tinymce/tinymce-docs/release-notes/known-issues.md

 | AP-109 | Spike a new context menu for apollo that works similar to tbio |

 ####  Context Toolbar

+The following Context Toolbar related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Context Toolbar]({{site.baseurl}}/ui-elements/contexttoolbar/) docs for more information.

 | Issue key | Summary |
 | AP-148 | Create a context toolbar|